DPDP v. GDPR

 Legal Basis for Processing

 The GDPR explicitly states in Article 5 that the basic standards governing the processing of personal data are Lawfulness, Fairness & Transparency, Purpose Limitation, Data Minimization, Accuracy, Storage Limitation, Integrity & Confidentiality, and Accountability.
 There is no explicit mention of any such concepts in the DPDP Bill.
-Nevertheless, the same GDPR principles are emphasised in a note of explanation that is explicit that it is not a part of the Bill directly.
-Since these concepts are not contained in the Bill, how enforceable they might be is questionable.
+Nevertheless, a note of explanation explicitly emphasizes the same GDPR principles, clarifying that they are not directly part of the Bill.
+This raises questions about the enforceability of these concepts, as they are not contained within the Bill itself.

 The GDPR and the DPDP Bill strongly emphasise the need for a legitimate reason to process personal data.
 The DPDP Bill requires getting a person’s consent for legitimate processing.
 However, in some circumstances, specific reasons may constitute deemed consent.
 According to the GDPR, processing can be justified on several legal grounds, including consent, contract fulfilment, legal requirements, vital interests, the public interest, and legitimate business interests pursued by the data controller or a third party.

 The GDPR and the Bill offer a few other legal justifications for processing personal data on top of consent.
-The GDPR and the Bill differ in this regard in that the Bill acknowledges that a data principal is “deemed” to have been permitted for processing when the data principal voluntarily offers personal data to the data fiduciary, and it is reasonable to expect that the data principal would provide such personal data.
-By sharing their name and mobile number with a restaurant to reserve a table, a customer is presumed to have granted an agreement to the restaurant (i.e. the data fiduciary) collecting their name and mobile number.
+“In this regard, the Bill differs from the GDPR by acknowledging that a data principal is ‘deemed’ to have given permission for processing when they voluntarily offer personal data to the data fiduciary, and it is reasonable to expect that they would provide such personal data.
+For example, by sharing their name and mobile number with a restaurant to reserve a table, a customer implicitly grants consent to the restaurant (i.e., the data fiduciary) to collect their name and mobile number.
 The Bill supplies this example to explain this section.

 Individuals’ Rights